Filve/sixth-sense-coding-challenge/README.md

 Products and orders databases are considered distinct databases.
 Consequently, the update of a product stock when an order is placed must be a different transaction
 Use repository and unit of work patterns
-Protect APIs with JWT authorizatio
+Protect APIs with JWT authorization